 Amor Artis Soloists

-Jennifer Gliere, soprano, from Cincinnati, Ohio, completed graduate work at the Eastman School of Music in Rochester, New York.
-Described as "a sensitive artist who knows how to turn a phrase while giving urgent meaning to the text," she has appeared in recital and oratorio in Russia, Italy, Germany, Austria, and the United States.
+Soprano Jennifer Gliere, from Cincinnati, Ohio, completed graduate work at the Eastman School of Music in Rochester, New York.
+Described as “a sensitive artist who knows how to turn a phrase while giving urgent meaning to the text,” she has appeared in recital and oratorio in Russia, Italy, Germany, and throughout the United States.
 She has given two recital tours in Mexico, performing in live festivals and events around the country as well as giving master classes to several youth choirs and appearing in television and radio studios.
-Equally at home on the concert and operatic stages, Ms. Gliere has garnered rave reviews in myriad roles, most notably for her portrayals of Suzel in Mascagni's L'amico Fritz and Magda in Puccini's La rondine.
-Favorite operatic credits at home and abroad include Le nozze di Figaro and La bohème.
-Upcoming engagements include Rossi's Orfeo as part of the Boston Early Music Festival, Norina in Don Pasquale, and a series of recitals in the Midwest.
+Recent highlights have included a recital tour to Russia and repertoire as diverse as a program of Barbara Strozzi chamber music and cantatas, Handel’s Ode for St. Cecilia’s Day, Mozart’s Coronation Mass, Rossini’s Stabat Mater, and Poulenc’s Gloria.
+She has been with Amor Artis for three seasons, soloing in Luigi Dallapiccola’s Canti di Prigionia, Bach’s Magnificat, Mendelssohn’s Te Deum, and Karl Jenkins’s The Armed Man: A Mass for Peace, among others.
+Equally at home on the concert and operatic stages, Ms. Gliere has garnered rave reviews for her portrayals of Suzel in Mascagni’s L’amico Fritz, Magda in Puccini’s La rondine, and the title role in the world premiere of Ophelia.
+She sang Venere in Rossi’s Orfeo at the 2015 Boston Early Music Festival.
+She has also appeared recently with Bard Opera Theatre, the CUNY Festival Arts series, and New Opera New York.
+Favorite operatic credits at home and abroad include Le nozze di Figaro, La bohème, and Iolanta.

 "Silken-voiced" (Cleveland Plain Dealer) soprano Madeline Apple Healey has been praised for her "gorgeous singing" (Washington Post) and "crystal clear coloratura" (Princeton Town Topics).
 Recent engagements include Bach's Mass in B minor and Bernstein's MASS (Kennedy Center debut) with Choral Arts Society of Washington, Bach's Coffee Cantata with Apollo's Fire, and Lang's Little Match Girl Passion with AMPERSAND.
 An active concert soloist and ensemble singer, she appears regularly with Amor Artis, The Choir of St. Luke in the Fields, Trinity Chamber Singers, Apollo's Singers, The Thirteen, and Quire Cleveland, and has performed at the Spoleto USA and Lincoln Center festivals.